-This inspired Priya to create her blog and document recipes that are important to eating and memories, family and culture.
-Priya wants to pass this love of cooking down and share with others.
+Priya was inspired to create her blog and document recipes that are important to eating and memories, family and culture.

-Priya will also share recipes by changing the method of cooking (cooktop to Instant Pot) or a twist she’s thought of on an old favorite she’d like to share to make it relevant to trends or healthy changes.
+You can create a twist from an old favorite to make it relevant to trends or healthy changes.

-For authentic dishes, Priya doesn’t change the recipe but will then offer a variation within the post of the recipe for others to try.
+For authentic dishes, you don’t have to change the recipe but you could offer a variation within the post of the recipe for others to try.

-Priya says that you should think about what can go on the blog.
-Then do your research regarding that one before finalizing a recipe.
+Do your research regarding a family recipe before finalizing a recipe.
 Look at the various options that you can tweak to make it relevant to today’s audience.
-Try and see what works the best.
-Maybe frying it works the best, but try and see if steaming or baking it could too.

 A process is involved because you don’t want to completely change a memorable recipe that is a passed down when it was delicious and a good memory for you.